ShaileshBisht/Magic-Moments/README.md

 - All navigation links (Home, Gallery, Tutorials, Blog) are now managed in a single source of truth: `src/constants/index.ts` (`navLinks`).
 - Both the AppBar (desktop) and DrawerNav (mobile) use this array for consistent navigation and easier updates.

+## How Tutorials Work

+- All tutorial data is stored in `src/constants/tutorials.ts` (metadata) and `src/constants/tutorialContent.ts` (detailed content).
+- The dynamic route `app/tutorials/[slug]/page.tsx` renders each tutorial using modular components:
+  - `TutorialHeader` for the header and summary
+  - `TutorialContent` for the main content sections
+- Easily add new tutorials by updating the constants files—no need to touch the UI code!

 ---